 One Pot Chickpea Pasta

 Anyway, I won’t go on for too long about the evident advantages of one pot meals.
 Soon I may start sounding like an essay, and no one wants that around here.
-Instead, I’ll swiftly move on to sharing this one pot tomato pasta.
+Instead, I’ll swiftly move on to sharing this one pot tomato pasta with chickpeas.
+Please do me a favour and make this ASAP!
+You won’t be able to get enough of it.

 One pot chickpea pasta